 In his summer statement, the Chancellor of the Exchequer announced an eight month stamp duty holiday.
 The Government hopes the tax cut will catalyse the housing market and boost consumer confidence during the Covid-19 crisis.
 But how will the stamp duty holiday work and should it influence your decision on when to buy your next home?
 Lockdown restrictions may have eased, but there is still a lot of uncertainty.
 So, you may be wondering if buying now is really the right thing to do, even with the potential savings in stamp duty.

-Here Kerry Dundas, a residential property solicitor with Myers & Co Solicitors in Stoke-on-Trent answers some of your questions about the recent changes.
+Here our residential property solicitors with Myers & Co Solicitors in Stoke-on-Trent answers some of your questions about the recent changes.

 The stamp duty holiday is a temporary change in the level at which stamp duty starts to become payable.